Background and History

 Since then, I've completed many consulting projects using Core Planning, adding additional functionality as needed for each project.
 I've worked with Cisco, Google, PacifiCare Health Systems (now part of United Health Group), Manulife Financial, US Bank and others.
 On a project for The Hartford, we didn't have time to extend Core Planning for their needs.
 I was left using spreadsheets for their regional plan.
 I hope that I never have to use spreadsheets for these projects again.

 Having developed and tested the basic intellectual property for this approach on consulting projects, I'm now exploring how Core Planning can be extended so that an organization's planners and advisors can use it on their own.
-I'm currently looking for the right organization to work with as a software development partner.
-I would also like to work with a few organizations as client partners, whose planners could work with us to refine the functionality as they use Core Planning on their projects.
+I'm currently working with SpaceIQ to extend Core Planning so that it can be used by planners on their own.
+We are looking for a few organizations to be client partners, whose planners could work with us to refine the functionality as they use Core Planning on their projects.

 If you would like to know more about Core Planning and how your organization could benefit from applying advanced analytics for your planning projects, please contact me using the Contact page or use the form to the right.

 With a Ph.D. in Economics from Stanford University and more than twenty-years of real estate experience, my background combines the technical skills and practical real estate experience needed to apply advanced analytics for real estate planning.
 On projects, I work with clients to understand the real issues, complete the right analysis, evaluate the right information, and discuss recommendations in business rather than technical language.
 My other analytics projects have included portfolio visualization, option pricing models for real estate leases, and simulation analysis for assessing co-location benefits.